This page contains resources on the U.S. Sentencing Commission as it relates to white collar sentencing and possible reform.

 2013 Amendment Cycle

-The U.S. Sentencing Commission has proposed new amendments to the Guidelines that cover white collar issues, including the theft of pre-retail medical products, trade secrets and economic espionage, counterfeit or adulterated drugs and counterfeit military parts, and the circuit conflict regarding the calculation of tax loss by a sentencing court.
+For the 2013 cycle, the U.S. Sentencing Commission proposed amendments to the Guidelines that cover white collar issues, including the theft of pre-retail medical products, trade secrets and economic espionage, counterfeit or adulterated drugs and counterfeit military parts, and the circuit conflict regarding the calculation of tax loss by a sentencing court.

 U.S. Sentencing Commission Guidelines Helpline – (202) 502-4545 – The Commission operates a telephone Helpline to assist judges, probation officers, prosecuting and defense attorneys, law clerks, and congressional staff members with specific guideline application questions.
 It is open Monday through Friday between 8:30AM and 5:00PM EST.